finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 Once you know your "why" this will help you decide how much effort you are willing to spend on the activity.

+You'll read a number of these exerpts from survey participants and interviewees in these callout boxes throughout the playbook:

 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
-<p class="py-6 text-base text-white"><em>At a recent meetup event a large financial institution described their driver was primarily for the management of their minimum spend commitments and since that was key to them it was worth a considerable amount of effort to set up and create a repeatable process.
+<p class="text-base text-white"><em>At a recent meetup event a large financial institution described their driver was primarily for the management of their minimum spend commitments and since that was key to them it was worth a considerable amount of effort to set up and create a repeatable process.
 They also acknowledged that as much as this was the key reason a lot of the above reasons also applied making the effort even more worthwhile.</em></p>
 </div>

 It is often said that forecasting is an art.
 An art any company or business which wants to be successful has to undergo in some form or fashion.
 Whether it is predicting upcoming sales, upcoming spend, upcoming usage or workloads, companies rely on forecasting to obtain a rough picture of their business in the future.
 There are a couple of beautiful quotes we love when it comes to forecasting: